 California Air Resource Board (CARB)

-Designed to finance the purchase or retrofit of heavy-duty diesel trucks driven primarily in California to comply with the State's engine emission standards.
+Designed to provide truck loan assistance for the purchase of heavy-duty vehicles driven primarily in California to comply with the State’s engine emission standards

 - Recapture Participation Form – Effective August 15, 2017

 - Interagency Agreement with the California Air Resources Board (CARB) – Amendment 3 #18MSC004

 - Sign Up to Receive CPCFA Information

 The CalCAP Heavy-Duty Vehicle Air Quality Loan Program is a loan loss reserve program, which may provide up to 100% coverage on losses from certain loan defaults.
 With CalCAP, a financial institution receives support when it underwrites small business loans for air quality compliant vehicles to small fleet owners.
 See the CalCAP Heavy-Duty Vehicle Air Quality Loan Program Summary for more information.

 In a funding partnership that began in 2009 with the California Air Resources Board (CARB), CalCAP has contributed $187 million to support more than 35,000 loans to assist California small business owners purchase more than 36,000 cleaner trucks, which is the equivalent of removing almost 11 million passenger cars from the road and 164 tons per year of particulate matter.